 ****The year is now 2018.
 Phones are pocket-sized computers.
 Amazon runs the world (and you can access it from your phone, natch).
 Former Senator Obama is now former two-term U.S. President (miss you, Barry!).
 Grey’s Anatomy is still around.
 And Laura, our protagonist, celebrated 11 years of continuous sobriety on July 14th.

-Switching over to first person now that I’ve set the stage for you.
-Without further ado, here are some nuggets of wisdom, lessons, and tools I use in over a decade of recovery - in meme and GIF form.
-It is 2018, after all ;)
+****Switching over to first person now that I’ve set the stage for you.
+Without further ado, here are some nuggets of wisdom and lessons learned in recovery and tools I rely on—in meme and GIF form.
+It is 2018, after all 😉

 1. I’m sober, not boring.